 Load a message Build an example message that will be used in the simulation.
 No real messages stored in Graylog will be changed.
-All actions are purely simulated on th ie temp
+All actions are purely simulated on the temp he temporary

 Raw message

 {"short_message": "Testing processing pipelines", "documentation": "yes"}

+1.

 Source IP address (optional)

 Remote IP address to use as message source.
 Graylog will use 127.0.0.1 by default.

 Message input (optional)

-Select input Ŧ
+Select input

 Select the message input ID that should be assigned to the parsed message.

 Codec configuration

 Message codec

-GELF × •
+GELF X Y × •

 Select the codec that should be used to decode the message.

 Override source (optional)

 The source is a hostname derived from the received packet by default.
 Set this if you want to override it with a custom string.

 Decompressed size limit (optional)

 The maximum number of bytes after decompression.

 Load message

-In order to test the message processing, you need to feed a raw message that will be routed into the stream you want to simulate.
-The raw message should be using the same format as Graylog will receive, for instance, you can type a GELF message in the Raw message field, just as your GELF library would send.
-Don't forget to select the right codec for the message you provide.
+In order to test the message processing you need to provide a raw message that will be routed into the stream you want to simulate.
+The raw message should use the same format Graylog will receive.
+For example: you can type a GELF message, in the same format your GELF library would send, in the Raw message field.
+Don't forget to select the correct codec for the message you provide.

-Once you provide the message and codec to use as example, clicking on Load message will start the simulation, and show the results when they are ready.
+After specifying the message and codec, click Load message to start the simulation and display the results.

-Original messa This is the original message loade Simulation results More results These are the results of processing the loaded message.
+Original messa This is the original message loade age d from Graylog.
+Simulation results These are the results of processing the loaded message.
 Processing took 248 μs.
-Changes summary 0 34ab981-6fa3-11 e6-b037-da2ac9141870 Not stored Changes in original message 0340b901-6/03-1166-b037-d020r9141870 Results preview יך Timestamp 2016-08-31 19:47:40.696 documentation yes Added fields Simulation trace Stored in index Message is not stored message Testing processing pipelines source 127.0.0.1 timestamp 2016-08-31T17:47:40.696Z
+Charges summary ■ 034ab981-6fa3-11 Timestamp 2016-08-31 19:47:40.696 le6-b037-da2ac9141870 Not stored documentation yes Changes in original message 03406981-6/037166-603774020x05141870 Results preview Simulation trace pipeline true Stored in Index Message is not stored message Teating processing pipelines source 127:0.0.1 timestamp 2016-08-31T17:47:40.6961 LDUP